bgoldbusayo/Hackbio-stage-1/README.md

 Proteins are linear chains of amino acids, each with a defined molecular weight.
 This task required mapping biological knowledge into a searchable structure while ensuring invalid inputs were rejected.

-###Steps taken:
+### Steps Taken

 1. Store amino acid weights as a named numeric vector.
 2. Convert input to uppercase.
-3. Split the protein sequence into amino acids.
+3. Split the protein sequence into individual amino acids.
 4. Validate that all characters are standard amino acids.
-5. Return 0 for invalid sequences.
+5. Return `0` for invalid sequences.
-6. Sum weights and convert from Daltons to kiloDaltons.
+6. Sum molecular weights and convert from Daltons (Da) to kiloDaltons (kDa).

+---

 ## Task 2: Protein Molecular Weight Calculator